 Conversely, if your preference leans toward smaller serving portions, opt for 1″ casings to create sausages more suitable for pairing with crackers.

-Prior to stuffing the cured meat, immerse the casings in water for a minimum of 30 minutes.
+Before stuffing the cured meat, immerse the casings in water for a minimum of 30 minutes.
 This process ensures they become pliable and easy to manipulate during the stuffing procedure.

 Choosing the Right Stuffing Tube Size for Summer Sausage